marissa-anj/Anissla/README.md

 # Anissla

-Third-year software engineering project
+Anissla is an e-commerce platform that allows users to browse and purchase athletic apparel.
+Customers can create an account, add items to their cart, and checkout securely using a payment method of their choice.
+Administrations can add inventory, ban users, and check on previous orders.

-Anissla is an e-commerce platform for athletic apparel.
-Our website is built using Django, HTML, CSS, Javascript, and Python
+This project was a deep dive into website building using Django, HTML, CSS, Javascript, and Python.
+This was developed as a third-year software engineering project, to help practice SCRUM methodologies during long-term projects.
+To learn more about the project creation, head to our [Documentation Report](https://docs.google.com/document/d/1HRPzuFiMgS68N-DmTE5uaxqd-THg67PxgB2T3Bai5I4/edit?usp=sharing).

-Our website allows users to browse and purchase athletic apparel.
-Users can create an account, add items to their cart, and checkout securely using a payment method of their choice.
+This project is still undergoing changes, thanks for visiting!

-This project is still undergoing changes!
+-Annisla (An Pham, Marissa Angeles, and Necla Tefon)

 Customer's View
 Homepage: